sureiii/computing-work/story.md

 Wait a minute...
 THAT'S RENEE.
 OH NO I MESSED UP BIG TIME.

 "Jessica, I think I just saw Renee.
 I've got to go."

+"Renee!
+Renee!"
+I desperately tried to call out.
+She was sitting at a bench in the park, curled up in a ball.
+Instinctively, I sat next to her and pulled her close to me.
+"Hey, you don't actually think I like Jessica right?"
+No response.
+"Wait, you belived my lie?
+I thought it was pretty obvious that I liked you.."
+She shot up, getting out of my grip.
+"What did you say?"
+"That you believed my lie?"
+"No, after that."
+"That it was obvious that I like you?"
+"You like me?
+How?
+I'm just a nobo-"